gailinlin/starter-hugo/content/en/authors/admin/_index.md

 ---
-title: Member A
+title: to be announced
-role: Professor in Mathematics and Physics
+role:
 avatar_filename: r-1-.png
 bio: This is a test
 interests: